How to define project definition?

 Scaling up your business requires a change of approach toward project definition.
 In the context of software, we refer to it as all the aspects that need to be covered during the process of planning and execution.
 A good project definition should answer the following questions:

-All projects should start by providing their business justification, a prerequisite to initiating any project.
+All projects should start by providing their business justification, Scaling up a prerequisite to initiating any project.
 We can see this phase in almost every project management approach, including PRINCE2, DSDM (Dynamic Systems Development Method), or even AgileSHIFT.
 The latter one, which is relatively new to the market, distinguishes a phase called “Startup” which asks if the project is worth doing.

 Everything that needs to be done during the project.
 The scope of work has to be established before the project starts.
 As change is a part of every software-based project one has to take it into consideration when defining technical and system infrastructure, and the rules and procedures which will be used to operate the software.
 There is also a need to provide your team with training on maintenance or new organizational procedures introduced after scaling.